rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-31-4d17777cfd0944ed-adjudication-order-in-the-matter-of-price-and-volume-manipulation-in-the-scrip-o.md

 stocks:
 - QUASAR
 tags:
+- adjudication
+- enforcement
+- market-operations
-- adjudication-order
+- penalty
-- market-manipulation
+- pfutp
 - price-manipulation
 - volume-manipulation
-- PFUTP
-- enforcement-action
-- penalties
 title: Adjudication Order in the matter of price and volume manipulation in the scrip of Quasar India Limited
 ---